Earn Your Nevada Social Work License

 STEP 2 - Pass the ASWB Masters Exam with TDC!

 - After graduating with your MSW, you will need to earn your LSW license from the Nevada social work board, and the first step is passing the ASWB Masters Exam.

-- First contact the ASWB to register for the exam and pay the $230 application fee.
-Then you will need to go to Pearson VUE to find an exam center near you and select you date.
+- First, contact the ASWB to register for the exam and pay the $230 application fee.
+Then you will need to go to Pearson VUE to find an exam center near you and select your date.

 - Then come on over to TDC, and sign up for our LMSW Exam Prep: ASWB Masters Level prep program.
 We’ll give you exactly what you need to pass this exam on your first attempt!
 Click on the previous link, and read how much TDC has helped others conquer this test.

 STEP 3 - Apply for your Nevada LSW License